 One caveat is that if you have large ear canals these have a tendency to fall out when you are sleeping.
 They are adjustable, but they fit best with small to medium sized ear canals.
 Also, unfortunately, the manufacturer doesn’t give the sound rating for decibels.

-The handy travel case makes it a great option for traveling.
+The handy travel case makes it a great option for travelling.

 3M E-A-R Classic Earplugs

-The most popular earplug on the market and easily identifiable with their distinctive yellow color are the EAR classic earplugs by 3M.
+The most popular earplug on the market and easily identifiable with their distinctive yellow colour are the EAR classic earplugs by 3M.

 One of the reasons they are so popular is that they are very comfortable.
-They are easy to mold to your ear and they don’t pop out easily.
+They are easy to mould to your ear and they don’t pop out easily.